-Green Mining (Pty) Ltd, as the Proponent, is proposing to renew the Environmental Clearance Certificate (ECC) for EPL 7818, located in the Hardap Region.
-The mineral rights for Exploration License (EPL) No. 7818 are held by Green Mining (Pty) Ltd. The area of EPL 7818 spans a total of 27492.108 hectares, where the Proponent is exploring for nuclear fuel minerals and precious minerals.
-Additionally, EPL 7818 encompasses several commercial farmlands.
-The Ministry of Mines and Energy originally granted the EPL on 28 July 2020, with its validity extending until 27 July 2023.
+Green Mining (Pty) Ltd being the Proponent is proposing to renew the ECC for EPL 7817 which is situated in the Hardap Region.
+Mineral rights for EPL No. 7817 are under Green Mining (Pty) Ltd. EPL 7817 covers a total area of 38196.8945 Ha and the Proponent is exploring for nuclear fuel minerals; and precious minerals.
+EPL 7817 covers a number of commercial farmlands.
+The Ministry of Mines and Energy granted the EPL on 28/07/2020 and until 27/07/2023.
 The proponent intends to undertake prospecting for precious metals and nuclear fuels mineral covering desktop studies and review of historical exploration in the area, aerial surveys such as geophysical and hyperspectral surveys, initial and detailed field-based activities such as geological mapping, ground geophysics, trenching, drilling, and sampling with laboratory testing.

 The proponent appointed Risk Based Solutions (RBS) to undertake the Environmental Impact Assessment (EIA) in order to obtain an Environmental Clearance Certificate (ECC) for the activities from the Office of the Environmental Commissioner in the Ministry of Environment, Forestry and Tourism (MEFT).
-The ECC was issued in 2021(See Appendix A).
+The ECC was issued in 2021.